There is one session available:

 If you opt for the Audit track , you could complete the course free and have 10 weeks to take the course from the day you subscribed.

-If you opt for the Verified track , you can access the course in an unlimited way and complete the qualified evaluations until the closing date, (July 18th, 2021), after making a payment of $10. _If you pass, in addition to the verified certificate, you will obtain a _ digital badge __ *that allows you to change the way you share your academic and professional achievements, as for example, on social media.
+If you opt for the Verified track , you can access the course in an unlimited way and complete the qualified evaluations until the closing date, (September 21st, 2022), after making a payment of $10. _If you pass, in addition to the verified certificate, you will obtain a digital badge * that allows you to change the way you share your academic and professional achievements, as for example, on social media.

 *Did you know there is financial aid to opt for the verified certificate?